AlexsanderHamir/GenPool/README.md

 ## Overview

-GenPool is a high-performance object pool implementation for Go that helps reduce memory allocations and garbage collection pressure.
-It's designed for applications that frequently create and destroy objects, such as:
+GenPool is a high-performance, zero-allocation object pool implementation for Go that helps reduce memory allocations and garbage collection pressure.
+It's designed for concurrent, high-throughput applications that frequently create and destroy objects, such as:

 - Web servers handling high concurrent loads
 - Game development with frequent object instantiation
 - Database connection pooling
 - Resource-intensive applications
+- Job schedulers and real-time processing pipelines

 ## Why Use GenPool?

 - **Lightweight**: Just 227 lines of code, with ongoing efforts to simplify and optimize further